 1. From beginning to end, our Universe is a rainbow, filled with red explosion at the beginning, dreams of quiet blue in silent expansion, birthing in green majesty as galaxies and planets form, and sunsetting yellow and orange as we prepare for endings and beginnings.

 2. Matter and energy, as one becomes the other, are us.
 We seek contraction, quiet, containment, introversion, and introspection as matter takes form by pulling into itself under the force of gravity.
-When we contract to far, do we absorb others?
+When we contract too far, do we absorb others?
 We seek expansion, explosion, dissolution, and distance as energy takes identity and stretches with the Universe.
-If we stretch too far, do we get absorbed?
+If we stretch too far, do we lose a sense of self?

 These two understandings took creative form in a final step: a horoscope system that I designed.
+This system mapped our universe’s timeline to a spectrum or rainbow.
 People who wished for a horoscope tied to how they played were asked to share which moment in time they chose and whether they saw themselves as matter or energy.
 Based on their answer, they received a ‘horoscope,’ which predicted their life stage or their stage of mind, a mirror for the Universe.
 The horoscope, often eerily prophetic, framed an opportunity for participants to make a decision in their real lives.
 For those that chose to make a decision, I followed up one year later.